 Peer research tutoring is now available for BSW & MSW students.
 Peer tutors provided 51 hours of research tutoring with 32 student attendees.
 Come ask your research-related questions!
 Tutors can assist with research-related concepts, content and SPSS.

 Email Caitlin Brown to make an appointment, email@example.com.

 All tutoring sessions will be held in the School of Social Work (5447 Woodward Ave).
 More details will be sent once appointments are made.
 Appointments must be made and any supporting documents must be sent at least 48 hours before the requested appointment time.
 We also request you make appointments at least 1 week before an assignment is due.

 Wayne State University UROP (Undergraduate Research Opportunities Program) offers exciting avenues for undergraduate students to engage in research including hands-on research experience, grant funding opportunities, conference participation, and assistance finding research internships, training programs and faculty mentors.

-School of Social Work BSW student and S.M.A.R.T. participant Lauren Notoriano received a UROP award during Spring/Summer and Fall of 2016.
-Lauren worked with assistant professor Jamey Lister on a project titled, "Hardships and needs of person with heroin-dependency: A grounded theory of what social workers need to know."
+School of Social Work BSW student Joseph Urbiel received a UROP award during Spring/Summer and Fall of 2017.
+Joseph works with assistant professor Jamey Lister on a project titled, "Injection Opiod Use among Black Patients at an Urban Methadone Clinic: An Evaluation of Risk/Protective Factors to Injection Status."